Robert Rehme

-Robert Rehme (born 5 May 1935) is an American film producer whose credits include the films Patriot Games, Clear and Present Danger and The General's Daughter.
+Robert Rehme (born May 5, 1935) is an American film producer whose credits include the films Patriot Games, Clear and Present Danger and The General's Daughter.

 Career

 In 1961, he was manager of RKO Theatres in Cincinnati and in 1969 he joined United Artists's advertising department.
 In 1976, he formed his own exhibition and distribution firm but later joined New World Pictures as vice president and general sales manager in February 1978.

+Head of Avco Embassy

-He joined Avco Embassy Pictures in December 1978 and became president in 1981.
-When he started there he asked for $5 million to make movies.
+He joined Avco Embassy Pictures in December 1978 as vice-president and chief operating officer.
+In November 1979, he was elected president and chief executive officer.

+When Rehme started at Avco, he asked for $5 million to make movies.
 He used it to make eight.
 "The important thing was not to put Avco at risk for any major amount of money," he said.
 "We'd finance a movie and find a financial group to buy us out, so we could use the money over again."

-Under his stewardship the company went from earning $20 million in 1978 to $90 million in 1981.
+Under Rehme's stewardship, the company went from earning $20 million in 1978 to $90 million in 1981.
+Among its successful films were two from John Carpenter, The Fog and Escape from New York.
+He also backed The Howling and had a big success with Time Bandits which Avco picked up from Britain.
+Other hits included Phantasm, The Onion Field and Watership Down.
+Flops included Winter Kills, Death Ship and Hog Wild.

+In December 1981, Avco was bought by Norman Lear and Jerry Perenchio.